States' Medicaid spending to increase under Senate bill -report

 3 Min Read

-NEW YORK (Reuters) - The now-delayed U.S. Senate healthcare overhaul bill would boost state spending on Medicaid by $565 million in 2022, according to an independent report issued on Wednesday, while credit agencies said it would cause states to face downward pressure on their credit ratings.
+NEW YORK, June 28 (Reuters) - The now-delayed U.S. Senate healthcare overhaul bill would boost state spending on Medicaid by $565 million in 2022, according to an independent report issued on Wednesday, while credit agencies said it would cause states to face downward pressure on their credit ratings.

 Senate Republican leaders on Tuesday postponed the vote on the bill, which they hoped would take place before their July 4 recess.